In this guide, we are going to install an Octelium Cluster on top of an already running Kubernetes cluster via the octops init

 You can also set the kubeconfig context via the --kubecontext

 flag.
-Note that by default, octops init
+By default, octops init

 installs the latest